shantanugoel/asus-rt-n66u-merlin/README-merlin.txt

    - NEW: PPTP VPN encryption options (backported from build 112)
    - FIXED: Traffic history location was't properly saved when changed in webui.
-   - FIXED: Hid the option of saving traffic history to nvram - for now, to avoid people filling their limited nvram space.
+   - FIXED: Disabled traffic history saving to nvram for now, to avoid people accidentally filling their limited nvram space.
    - FIXED: Missing bottom pixels from the bottom of General menu
    - FIXED: Removed invalid CSS attribute
    - FIXED: typo in VPN iptables entries (bug in Asus's code)